 They are the implements of proof.
 The Square reminds Masons to ensure that their actions are correct through morals and values.

-These are the tools of plan, also known as the Master Mason Working tools.
+These are the tools of the plan, also known as the Master Mason Working tools.

 What Are The Working Tools of a Master Mason?